BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 `?seq lscr:xrefEnsemblGene ensembl:ENSG00000130208 .` . `ensembl:ENSG00000130208` should also be replaced with the apoc1 eel gene IRI from NCBI Gene database: `<https://www.ncbi.nlm.nih.gov/gene/118230125>`.

 #### Q12:
-> *Question*: What are the anatomical entities where the eel gene "apoc1" is expressed along with its expression score independently of the strain, sex and cell type?
+> *Question*: What are the anatomical entities where the eel gene "apoc1" is expressed along with its expression score independently of the strain, sex, and cell type?
 *SPARQL query*:
 ```
 PREFIX orth: <http://purl.org/net/orth#>